bitvijays/umbrella-wiki/source/1_Architecture.rst

     - Equipment is housed in three large and three small diamond-shaped plastic modules.
     - For new projects, different hardware can be plugged into the modules using USB 2.0.
 - Deployment
-    - UMBRELLA nodes can be mounted on posts or walls in many settings, whether roadside on lamp posts, factory walls or in shopping venues.
+    - UMBRELLA nodes can be mounted on posts or walls in different settings, whether roadside on lamp posts, factory walls or shopping venues.

-Different Edge nodes variants
+Different edge nodes variants
 """""""""""""""""""""""""""""

 - Road Side Standard (RSS)